 - advocacy.
 AECEA uses persuasive communication, negotiation, and partnership-building to advocate on behalf of Alberta’s early learning and child care workforce.
 It builds public and political awareness and understanding of the need to recognize early childhood educators as professionals.

 - system building.
-AECEA recognizes that professional early childhood educators are the foundation of a well-functioning, high-quality early learning and child care system that serves the public good.
+AECEA recognizes that professional early childhood educators are the foundation of a well-functioning, high-quality early learning and child care system.
 It understands that the pieces of the system are interconnected.
-Its direct message to early childhood educators is that increasing their education will lead to an increase in compensation, better working conditions and better outcomes—both for the workforce and for the children and families it serves.
+Its direct message to early childhood educators is that increasing their education will lead to an increase in compensation, better working conditions, and better outcomes—both for the workforce and for the children and families it serves.

 - professional learning and support.
 Ongoing professional learning ensures that early childhood educators have access to the latest research and best practices in the field.
 This supports continuous improvement in the quality and delivery of child care programs and creates the best possible outcomes for children and families.
 AECEA sponsors conferences, workshops and Leaders Days that provide professional learning for its members.
 It also administers the Government of Alberta’s professional development grant program for child development supervisors.

 - communication and public relations.
 AECEA uses a variety of communication networks to share research and information across the early learning and child care sector.
-It actively solicits its members’ opinions and develops programs and policies that respond to members’ needs.
-AECEA also builds public and political awareness of the issues that face the early learning and child care workforce and the broader early learning and child care sector.
+It actively solicits its members’ opinions and develops programs and policies that respond to their needs.
+AECEA builds awareness of the issues that face the early learning and child care workforce as well as the broader early learning and child care sector.

 Over the long term, AECEA’s mission is to transform Alberta’s early learning and child care workforce into a profession.
 This document outlines AECEA’s ten-year framework for realizing this goal.
 The success of AECEA’s work will ensure that Alberta’s early childhood educators are highly qualified, competent, and well-paid professionals who are respected for the important work they do.
 AECEA’s success will also ensure that Alberta’s children and families have access to the high-quality child care system they deserve.